 August is upon us and if you haven’t already started thinking about your first few days of school with students, you soon will.
 A big part of the first few days is building community, setting up routines and procedures, and plain ol’ “getting-to-know-you” type stuff.

 Nothing wrong with any of that; in fact, it’s essential.
 Relationships, community, and routines are crucial to the success of any classroom.

 But put yourself in the shoes of a middle-schooler (or high-schooler, for that matter) who has just filled out, for the fourth time, a “Getting to Know You” worksheet or has played “People Bingo” for the third time in one day.

 Continue reading “Back-to-School Community Building and Breaking the Ice”

 There are two – and only two – things I enjoy shopping for: groceries and school supplies.

 I love the promise of a new notebook, different color pens, and a new organizer.
 Maybe a super-sweet new lesson plan organizer.
 Like a New Year’s fresh start without the hangover, school supplies come interwoven with new plans for better <whatever you’re working on this year>.

 It’s not unlike this blog.

 I’ve started and abandoned so many blogs in the last five years it’s comical.
 I struggled mightily with what to call my blog: how do I represent all of the things I want to talk about?
-I’m a teacher, an ed tech coach, a geek who loves to figure out a piece of code or make an onerous task a little less onerous with technology, and with 30+ years in public education, I’m finding that I’ve got a lot to say about education in general.
+I’m a teacher, an ed tech coach, a blogger for makewebvideo.com, a geek who loves to figure out a piece of code or make an onerous task a little less onerous with technology, and with 30+ years in public education, I’m finding that I’ve got a lot to say about education in general.

 Continue reading “I’ve Always Loved the Promise of New School Supplies”